 The conservation of freshwater resources and water resilience will allow for avoiding future water shortages.
 Water shortages will limit economic output in many sectors, in a similar manner as droughts have already done temporarily,,,.
 One can also expect droughts to incur additional costs on households seeking more expensive or time-consuming solutions for their water supply, and negatively affect household welfare, and possibly even increase mortality.

+Annex C. Basic & TVET education background material

+From The South African Green Hydrogen TVET Ecosystem Just Transition Strategic Framework Synthesis report (SAIIA, 2022)

 Annex C. References

 …